10 Stocks To Watch For June 20, 2018

 - Wall Street expects Winnebago Industries, Inc. (NYSE: WGO) to report quarterly earnings at $0.92 per share on revenue of $538.18 million before the opening bell.
 Winnebago shares fell 0.14 percent to $40.30 in after-hours trading.

 - Oracle Corp (NYSE: ORCL) reported better-than-expected earnings for its fourth quarter, but issued weak guidance for the first quarter.
-Oracle shares

 - Analysts expect Micron Technology, Inc. (NASDAQ: MU) to post quarterly earnings at $3.11 per share on revenue of $7.72 billion after the closing bell.
 Micron shares gained 0.22 percent to $59.38 in after-hours trading.